 Gum disease, which is also called periodontal disease, refers to the infection and inflammation of your gum tissue, caused by poor oral hygiene.
 When you do not brush and floss properly, oral bacteria and plaque can build up between your teeth and gum line.
 Then, over time, this hardens into tartar (calculus).
 The bacteria in tartar attacks your gums, causing issues like swelling and tenderness of the gums.

 The best way to prevent gum disease is to brush properly, 2-3 times a day for at least 2 minutes, and floss once per day.
-You should also see Dr. Packard for an oral exam and teeth cleaning every six months to remove plaque from your teeth and gums and ensure your mouth is healthy.
+You should also see Dr. Packard for an oral exam and teeth cleaning every six months in Bowling Green to remove plaque from your teeth and gums and ensure your mouth is healthy.

 The signs and symptoms of gum disease vary somewhat based on the patient and the progression of the disease.
 Gingivitis, the first stage of gum disease, is reversible with proper care, and will not cause permanent damage to your mouth.
 Symptoms of gingivitis include redness and swelling in the gums, bleeding and tenderness when brushing, itchy gums, and bad breath (halitosis.)